swang1021/WDBC/README.md

 # WDBC

-This repository provides the R code used in the real data study of papers
+This repository provides the R code used in the real data study of 2 papers below:

-1. (wdbc.YI.ci) Wang S, Shi S, Qin G. <a href="https://journals.sagepub.com/doi/10.1177/09622802251322989" target="_blank">Interval estimation for the Youden index of a continuous diagnostic test with verification biased data.</a> Statistical Methods in Medical Research 2025; 34: 796-811.
+1. (wdbc.YI.R) Wang S, Shi S, Qin G. <a href="https://journals.sagepub.com/doi/10.1177/09622802251322989" target="_blank">Interval estimation for the Youden index of a continuous diagnostic test with verification biased data.</a> Statistical Methods in Medical Research 2025; 34: 796-811.
-2. (wdbc.AUC.ci) Wang S, Shi S, Qin G. Empirical likelihood inference for the area under the ROC curve with verification biased data.
+2. (wdbc.AUC.R) Wang S, Shi S, Qin G. Empirical likelihood inference for the area under the ROC curve with verification biased data.
 (2025, Manuscript Under Review)

 ## About WDBC dataset